-The academic advising experience in the School of Economics is personal - it is a realtionship in which both the advisor and the student contribute.
-The goal of Academic Advising is to provide a supportive and challenging environment in which studetns can explore academic and career options, discuss personal concerns, and effectively construct an experience at Georgia Tech that helps achieve personal, academic, and professional goals.
+The academic advising experience in the School of Economics (SOE) is personal - it is a relationship in which both the advisor and the student contribute.
+The goal of Academic Advising is to provide a supportive and challenging environment in which students can explore academic and career options, discuss personal concerns, and effectively construct an experience at Georgia Tech that helps achieve personal, academic, and professional goals.

 Frequently Asked Questions

 Students can review their academic standing via DegreeWorks.

 Why do I need to meet with my advisor?

 Advising sessions are vital to your success at Georgia Tech.
 The SOE Advisor is not only knowledgeable about rules and procedures, but also about the proper courses students need to take to fulfill academic and career goals.
 The School of Economics is dedicated to offering students the best advising, and we hope that our undergraduate and graduate students will take advantage of the many resources available to make their time at Georgia Tech the best it can be.

 How do I know who my advisor is?

 Casey Hampton is the Academic Advisor for both undergraduate and graduate students in the School of Economics.
 Please make an appointment with him for questions regarding the following issues: